atheiman/dssg/README.md

 ### Template Inheritance

+All templates are rendered with the `categories` context variable for all category objects.

 `TEMPLATES_DIR` should contain `includes/` and `pages/` `TEMPLATE_DIRS` should be set to `(CATEGORIES_DIR, TEMPLATES_DIR)`.
 All templates in the `pages/` directory are rendered and dropped in the `output/` directory.